commentjava/javabien/README.md

 with opam.
 For example, to use colored terminal output you use 'opam install ANSITerminal'.
 Then you must inform ocamlbuild to use the ocamlfind tool:
-'ocamlbuild -use-ocamlfind Main.byte -- tests/UnFichierDeTest.java'
+`ocamlbuild -use-ocamlfind Main.byte -- tests/UnFichierDeTest.java`
-and you must modify your _tags file to declare the library:
+and you must modify your `_tags` file to declare the library:
 true: package(ANSITerminal)

 The Lexer/Parser is incomplete but should be ok for phase2.
 It